jgbotello/Web-Science/HW7-Email Classification/Report.md

 # Homework 7 - Email Classification
-**Due:** Sunday, April 7, 2024 by 11:59pm

 ## Assignment

 The goal of this assignment is to classify email into two groups based on topic -- either "on topic" or "not on topic".
 You can choose the topic based on what types of emails you typically receive (or what you have access to).

-Write a report that answers and *explains how you arrived at the answers* to the following questions.
-Be sure to address any questions that are asked (indicated by "*Q: ...?*" in italics).
-Your GitHub repo should include all scripts, code, output files, images needed to complete the assignment.

-**Important:** Because much of the code for this assignment is provided for you, your report will carry even more weight in your final grade for this assignment.
-Your report must include a high-level description of how the code works and answers to all of the sub-questions asked.

-Before starting, review the [HW report guidelines](getting-started/reports.md).
-Name your report for this assignment `HW7-report` with the proper file extension.

 **Tips for Completing this Assignment:**
 * First, read the entire assignment before starting.